 Thank you so much for joining.
 It’s always a pleasure to have you join on the live streams.
 And Jade says, “a good mod can definitely make all the difference to a stream”.

 Yes.
 And Jade Starr is a mod on Pete John’s studio live today.
 And you do a great job as well.
-So that will essentially wrap us up today.
+That will essentially wrap us up today.
 Thank you so much, everyone.
 Had so much fun.
 I hope you had a lot of fun on the live stream today.
 Hope you got heaps and heaps and heaps of value out of it.

 Now make sure that you grab a copy of my Facebook Live Cheat Sheets.
 It’s a free download that will help you get up and running on Facebook live and talks about how you can leverage live streaming to turn your viewers into buyers.
 And you know, if you enjoyed the live stream, please give me a thumbs up, subscribe to the channel if you haven’t already, and hit that notification bell so you can get a notice of when I go live.
-So that essentially wraps us up.
+That essentially wraps us up.

 You guys have been amazing.
 Love you all.
 I’m going to end the live stream, hopefully, big sur and Ecamm live all work for me today.
 I’ll see you in the next live stream and bye for now.